 Alahverdian wanted nothing more than a public school education.
 He wanted nothing more than to be surrounded by books, academic journals, and scholars with whom he could plan his future studies and college and graduate coursework.

-Nicholas Alahverdian’s contemporaries remark that his employment at the Rhode Island House of Representatives made him an easy target for Judge Jeremiah.
-As Nicholas began to speak to the media and the elected officials at the State House, Judge Jeremiah had to do everything he could to exile Nicholas.
+Alahverdian’s contemporaries remark that his employment at the Rhode Island House of Representatives made him an easy target for Judge Jeremiah.
+As Alahverdian began to speak to the media and the elected officials at the State House, Judge Jeremiah had to do everything he could to exile Alahverdian.
 And unfortunately, Alahverdian was tortured in those circumstances in Florida and Nebraska.

-Nicholas never regained his childhood.
-But just because Alahverdian never made it to high school doesn’t mean any other kid should have to go through the same thing.
+Alahverdian never regained his childhood.
+But just because he never made it to high school doesn’t mean any other kid should have to go through the same thing.
 For one thing, Judge Jeremiah is dead.
 The RI Family Court is making improvements.
 The DCYF is making improvements.
-And this is because they are finally implementing the changes that Nicholas Alahverdian has spent nearly two decades fighting for.
+And this is because they are finally implementing the changes that Alahverdian has spent nearly two decades fighting for.